Sick leave is paid time off work when an employee, spouse, partner, dependent child or other dependent is unwell or injured.

 Notifying the employer

-If an employee is sick or injured and intends to take sick leave, they should notify the business as soon as they can (either before they start work or as soon as possible afterwards).
+If an employee is sick or injured and intends to take sick leave, they should notify the business as soon as they can (either before they are due to start work or as soon as possible afterwards).

 A phone call is the best method of notification, but an email, text or another form of electronic message may be acceptable, depending on the rules and reporting lines your organisation has in place.